Muzietto/es6-lambda-calculus/README.md

     EQUAL(THREE)(THREE); // TRUE

   all the recursive function that in the previous paragraph have been created by cheating with JavaScript lazy `if then else` can now be implemented in pure λ-calculus notation.

+  NB: this paragraph is not coming from the Michaelson book; it is instead an original contribution (with a big credit due to @MirkoBonadei)

 ## types
 ###### ES6 code in [06-types.es6](/es6/06-types.es6)